 If you are planning a first-time camping trip, or have not been camping in a while, there may be some things you are wondering about as you plan your next tent adventure.
 What should I put under my tent?
 Do I need a tent ground cover or a tarp under the tent?

+Setting up camp is an essential part of the camping experience, and the camping tent is your shelter for your wilderness getaway so staking your tent properly is key for your comfort.
 Every tent is a little different and your set-up has a lot to do with your camping gear and the weather or location of your campsite.

 Tips for Properly Setting Up Your Ground Cover

 Putting some sort of ground cover or tarp under your tent is essential for the durability of your tent and to keep it warm and dry.
 With that said, different terrains require different solutions for your camping tent and type of tarp or group cover that you will want to use.
 A few things to keep in mind when you pitch your tent and what kind of ground cover you should use.

 In woodlands and fields, put a tarp under your tent but be sure to fold it under so it doesn't extend beyond the edge of the tent.
 If the tarp extends too far, even dew will run down the tent walls and collect under your tent, ready to seep into any threads that are not waterproofed.
 When camping at the beach, don't put a tarp under, but rather inside the tent.

 Sand camping is very different and water will seep into, if not float, your tent in a heavy rain if you put a tarp under the tent.
 If you are not in a low spot at a sandy campground, a tarp under the tent is not necessary since water absorbs quickly into the sand.

 A third choice is to put a tarp over the tent, and possibly in conjunction with one inside and/or under.
 Keep wind in mind too, because wind adds a degree of difficulty to keeping a tarp over a tent and also blows rain sideways/possibly through the side seams of your tent.